salimk/Rcrawler/README.md

 More than that,  Rcrawler can help you studies web site structure by building a network representation of a website internal and external hyperlinks (nodes & edges).

->  **Announcements** : Actually I'm looking for a one or two more people to maintain the package: implementing new features, writing documentation.
-Especially those interested in publishing scientific paper.
+>  **Announcements** : Actually I'm looking for a one or two more people to maintain the package: implementing new features, writing documentations.
+Especially those interested in publishing scientific papers.
 Skills needed : R programming, c++ and good writing.

 > Help us improve Rcrawler by **asking questions**, **revealing issues**, **suggesting new features**.
 > If you have a blog **write** about it, or just **share** it with your colleg,ues.